 This guide is underpinned by a spirit of collaborative working between companies and their workforce.
 Throughout the term companies and trade union or workforce representatives is used in that context, recognising that companies have a legal responsibility to maintain workplace health and safety and must consult with the health and safety representative selected by a recognised trade union or, if there is not one, a representative chosen by workers.
 Companies cannot decide who the workforce representative will be.

-Publication of this guidance reflects the changes set out by the introduction of Phase 2 of the route-map out of lockdown and remain current for the introduction of Phase 3 on 9 July.
-At this time, manufacturing businesses should be in restart mode, having used the previous iterations of this guidance to undertake preparatory work for ensuring physical distancing and enhanced hygiene measures, with a view to full restart on 29 June.
-It is important we collectively mitigate against a second surge in infection, which would cause further harm to our health, society and economy.
+Publication of this guidance reflects the changes set out by the introduction of Phase 2 of the route-map out of lockdown, were current for the introduction of Phase 3 on 9 July and remain current for the introduction of the Strategic Framework and levels-based approach to protective measures on 2 November.
+At this time, all manufacturing businesses can operate, subject to having robust risk assessments, physical distancing and enhanced hygiene measures in place.
+It is important we continue to collectively mitigate against the second surge in infection, to minimise the further harm to our health, society and economy.
 To judge whether and when restrictions could be changed, we have considered a range of evidence on the progress of the pandemic in Scotland, using the principles set out in Coronavirus (COVID-19): framework for decision making and our long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC (which we have taken into account when developing this guidance).

 Essential ongoing manufacturing has provided an invaluable source of good practice on adaptations made to working arrangements due to COVID-19 to ensure a safe place of work.
 This experience is taken into account in the remainder of this guidance, which sets out our minimum expectations across five key areas companies should have considered as part of their planning for a restart and ongoing production while minimising the transmission of the virus: